Describe Some of the Arguments That Supporters and Opponents of Wealth Tax Make

 The Limitations of Existing Tax Systems

-It’s important to note that while the debate over wealth taxes rages on, the United States has struggled to address its fiscal challenges through its existing tax system.
+While the debate over wealth taxes continues, the United States has struggled to address its fiscal challenges through its existing tax system.
 Despite numerous tax reforms and adjustments, issues such as income inequality, budget deficits, and inadequate funding for essential services persist.
-This raises the question of whether the focus on taxation alone is misplaced and if other approaches to fiscal management should be considered.
+This raises the question of whether the focus on taxation alone is misplaced and whether other approaches to fiscal management should be considered.

 One alternative perspective, often championed by fiscal conservatives, is the need for significant reductions in government spending and the elimination of wasteful “pork barrel” projects.
 This view aligns with the philosophy of Milton Friedman (1912-2006), who famously stated, “Nobody spends somebody else’s money as carefully as he spends his own.”
 Proponents of this approach argue that the need for additional taxation could be reduced or eliminated by streamlining government operations and eliminating unnecessary expenditures.